joshbatties/melbourne-house-price-predictor/README.md

 Median House Prices were taken for each suburb in 2017 from https://discover.data.vic.gov.au/dataset/victorian-property-sales-report-median-house-by-suburb-time-series

 All the suburb names in the original dataset are replaced with the median house price for that suburb in 2017.
+Then this is converted to a categorical attribute which has ranges for the median price in $100,000 intervals.